 NELLO A. DA RODDA, LTJG, USN

 Nello was lost when the plane he was piloting crashed in Virginia on November 3, 1952.
-Can't determine type of aircraft, or squadron.
+Unable to determine type of aircraft or squadron.

 Gordon Engel '48 also participated in the Masqueraders.